gregorias/rummikubsolver/DEV.md

     1. Build a release for linux/amd64 with `build/build-linux-amd64.sh`
     2. Create a GitHub release: `gh release create v$VERSION release/rummikubsolver-linux-amd64.zip`

+## ADRs

+### On convenient distribution

+I don't provide a convenient built distribution, because:

+- On Windows, I don't want to bother researching how to do this.
+- On Linux, the executable should be fine.
+Researching AppImage is probably not needed.
+- On macOS, I don't want to pay $99 to be able to sign the package.

 [Commitlint]: https://github.com/conventional-changelog/commitlint
 [Lefthook]: https://github.com/evilmartians/lefthook